aleesteele/aleesteele.github.io/_projects/2025-02-24-elegies-for-oil-spills.md

 - Gray Zone Festival (San Francisco, CA, April 2026) (upcoming)

 It will be shown at a Gray Zone exhibition in San Francisco, CA in 2026.

+_This work is a collaboration between Mirko Febbo, a sculptor turned data visualization and creative computation expert, and Anne Lee Steele._